 Amendments proposed by the Student Voting Membership an Active Student shall be voted on by those with Officer Voting Membership, Student Organization Voting Membership and Student Voting Membership, and shall pass by a two-thirds (2/3) affirmative vote of those who voted, of which there must be at least 15.
 Amendments proposed by a Student Organization Voting Member shall be voted on by the same membership groups, and shall pass by a majority 50% plus one (1) person affirmative vote.
-Amendments proposed by an Officer shall be voted on by those with Student Organization Voting Membership and those with Officer Voting Membership, and Student Voting Membership and shall pass by a majority 50% plus one (1) person affirmative vote.
-Amendments proposed by an Officer voting Membership, and Student Voting Membership and shall pass by a majority 50% plus one (1) person affirmative vote.
+Amendments proposed by an Officer shall be voted on by those with Student Organization Voting Membership and those with Officer Voting Membership, and Student Voting Membership and those with Officer Voting Membership, and Student Voting Membership and shall pass by a majority 50% plus one (1) person affirmative vote.
+All amendments shall be ratified by a three-fourths(/4) affirmative vote of the Officers.